Why is my hearing off pitch?Asked by: Ernest Gottlieb DVM

 Score: 4.1/5 (49 votes)

-Subsequently, question is, Why am I hearing things at a lower pitch?
+Why am I hearing things in a different pitch?

 Diplacusis usually has a sudden onset.
 In some cases, diplacusis is temporary and will resolve on its own, or it can be a chronic condition.
 The duration of diplacusis is dependent on the cause.
 Sometimes it can be experienced alongside tinnitus (a ringing in the ears).

 This type of sound may point to ear canal blockages, Meniere's disease or stiff inner ear bones (otosclerosis).
 High-pitched ringing.
 This is the most commonly heard tinnitus sound.
 Likely causes include loud noise exposure, hearing loss or medications.

 Emotional stress is frequently associated with otologic symptoms as tinnitus and dizziness.
 Stress can contribute to the beginning or worsening of tinnitus.